A stone cave opens up into a barrel room in Sonoma County, California

 Sonoma County winemakers have long known that caves provide the ideal chilly-humid climate for the wine-aging process.
 Wine tasters, meanwhile, have discovered the other cool factor of caves: touring and sipping.

-Many local wineries have caves, and open them to visitors.
+Many Sonoma County wineries have caves, and open them to visitors.
 Some offer sit-down tastings or guided walks, and many invite you to taste straight from their wine barrels.
+Here are 12 wineries with caves to visit on your next trip to Sonoma County.

 Bottles of wine sit on top of a barrel inside the cave in Sonoma County